 11. Eat an additional bowl of berries, covered with heavy cream and dark chocolate shavings.

 12. Include an extra handful of nuts in your daily diet.

 13. If you drink black coffee, replace it with a latte.

-15. Add more carbohydrate: emphasize higher quality, nutrient-dense carbs.
+15. Considering adding more carbohydrate: emphasize higher quality, nutrient-dense carbs.

-Sure; if you want to be a bodybuilder with a massive physique then consuming huge amounts of carbohydrate will get you there quicker, but that’s not what this article is about.
+For those wishing to be a bodybuilder with a massive physique, then consuming high amounts of carbohydrate will is likely a more efficient and proven way to get there.
+But that’s not what this article is about.

 All things considered, this article shows how a low-carbohydrate dietary protocol can be compatible with gaining lean body mass and overall weight.